vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 Letter dated 30.
 1. 54.

-(i) Kali era be taken instead of Saka era for the calendar. (ii) Stresses upon the fixation of the zero ayanām sa year. (iii) Cycle of nakṣatras will commence from the first point of Meṣa and not from the V.E. point. (iv) Favours standardization of months with 30 and 31 days alternately and introduction of leap-years. (v) Supports the recommendations of the Committee in general.
+(i) Kali era be taken instead of śaka era for the calendar. (ii) Stresses upon the fixation of the zero ayanām sa year. (iii) Cycle of nakṣatras will commence from the first point of Meṣa and not from the V.E. point. (iv) Favours standardization of months with 30 and 31 days alternately and introduction of leap-years. (v) Supports the recommendations of the Committee in general.

 36. Jyotishratna Pandit Raghunath Sastri,, Princi